The Vault: Old Friends 4 Sale: Promotion

 Unlike his previous studio albums, Prince did not embark on a concert series or tour and did very little to promote the album.
 The lack of a proper tour would continue until the release of his twenty-fifth studio album, One Nite Alone...
 (2002).
 Prince's next tour would not be until late 2000, when he began the Hit n Run Tour.

 Singles

-"Extraordinary" was released as the album's only and lead single on August 10, 1999, two weeks before the album's scheduled release.
-The song was released as a CD single and sent to mainstream radio on the same day; the CD single included the album version of the single.
-The single, however, did not manage to chart on the Billboard Hot 100, becoming his sixth consecutive single to do so.
+"Extraordinary" was released as the album's first promotional single on August 10, 1999, two weeks before the album's scheduled release.

-Three promotional singles were also released from The Vault: Old Friends 4 Sale.
-The first promotional single, "The Rest of My Life", was released in Japan in 1999 as a promotional CD single, and included "Extraordinary" as the CD's second track.
-"5 Women" was the second promo single, also released as a CD single, but exclusively in Germany.
-The third and final promotional single, "It's About That Walk", was also released in Germany.
+Three further promotional singles were released from The Vault: Old Friends 4 Sale.
+The second, "The Rest of My Life", was released in Japan in 1999, and included "Extraordinary" as the CD's second track.
+"5 Women" was the third promo single, released exclusively in Germany.
+The fourth and final promotional single, "It's About That Walk", was also released in Germany.

 Critical reception

 After its release, The Vault: Old Friends 4 Sale received generally mixed reviews from music critics.
 In a fairly positive review, Stephen Thomas Erlewine of AllMusic called it "an unassuming, jazzy little record that's damn near irresistible."
 Erlewine suggested that the tracks were comparable to the material found on Graffiti Bridge (1990).
 Entertainment Weeklys Marc Weingarten appreciated the album, stating that it "sounds more committed than a lot of his indie releases"; however, Weingarten noted that Prince fans would enjoy the album more.

 In a mixed review, Mark Zeltner of PopMatters enjoyed songs "Extraordinary" and "It's About That Walk", but criticized the record's "lack of a cohesive musical theme", also calling the track listing "a series of songs that were forgotten or discarded long ago by their creator."
 A reviewer from Mojo was more mixed with the album, calling it "pleasing though predictable".
 Keith Phipps, writing for The A.V.
 Club, was disappointed by the album, blaming Warner Bros. for the "none-too-generous selection of material".
 Similarly, a critic from NME found the songs to be "mediocre", also noting that Warner Bros. takes "revenge on their erstwhile slave".